 About a third of the way to the far end were places set, which obviously were for Janice and Sarah.
-At the far end in a throne like seat, looking even more beautiful, if that were possible, sat the lady Caolan.
+At the far end of the table in a throne-like seat, looking even more beautiful, if that were possible, sat the lady Caolan.

 “My children, welcome.”
 Caolan made no effort to stand, but she gave a kind of elaborate gesture, which was; and understood by the two girls, as being the same thing.

 “Err, Good evening, Caolan,” Janice spoke as if from the very top of her vocal range.
 Now she felt even more embarrassed.